data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-115

-*Solution*.
-We define a function `{code} run` which plays the game once, and we record the result of the game over a million runs.
+*Solution.* We define a function `{code} run` which plays the game once, and we record the result of the game over a million runs.
 We estimate the mean as the mean of the resulting list, and we estimate the variance using

 ``` python
 import numpy as np